-Kaia Mills-Lee is a freshman at CHS and this is her first year on the Globe.
+Kaia Mills-Lee is a sophomore at CHS and this is her second year on the Globe.
 Kaia joined the Globe staff because she hopes to improve her journalism skills.
 She also wishes to...

 Picture from The Balkan Treat Box website

 New restaurant in webster groves has become very popular upon opening

 May 28, 2019